 - (1) General Requirements: Projects should conform to all mixed-use standards.
 Staff may also refer an administrative case or a case that does not require waivers to the UDC for failure to meet the Purpose and Intent of the ordinance. - (2) General rule allowing waiver or modification of standards: - a.
 Director or designee: The Director or designee is authorized to grant modifications to certain development standards with a maximum modification up to 10% increase or decrease for the following development standards: - 1.
 Setbacks for additions to existing structures - 2.
 Bufferyard width - 3.
 Primary entrance separation - 4.
 Fenestration - b.
-Urban Design Commission: Unless otherwise limited by this section, the Urban Design Commission (UDC), may waive or modify any individual development standards through the issuance of a Certificate of Appropriateness, if the UDC finds that the proposed development is consistent with the intent statements of the MU-1 District but does not conform to certain development standards.
+Urban Design Commission: Unless otherwise limited by this section, the Urban Design Commission (UDC), may waive or modify any individual development standards through the issuance of a Certificate of Appropriateness, if the UDC finds that the proposed development is consistent with the intent statements of the MU-2 District but does not conform to certain development standards.
 A Certificate of Appropriateness shall expire if a building permit is not received within 2 years of the approval of the Certificate of Appropriateness. - c.
-Board of Adjustment: Any waiver of basic property development related to building heights, setbacks and bulk require a variance to the Board of Adjustment after a recommendation from the Urban Design Commission. - d.
-Zoning Commission/City Council: Any zoning proposal requesting a Planned Development "PD" zoning district that uses the MU-1 District as the base zoning, inclusive of any waivers from MU-1 design standards, must receive a recommendation from the Urban Design Commission prior to a public hearing by the Zoning Commission or the City Council.
+Board of Adjustment: Any waiver of basic property development related to building heights, setbacks and bulk require a variance to the Board of Adjustment after a recommendation provided by the Urban Design Commission prior to the public hearing of the Board of Adjustment. - d.
+Zoning Commission/City Council: Any zoning proposal requesting a Planned Development "PD" zoning district that uses the MU-2 district as the base zoning, inclusive of any waivers from any MU-2 design standards, must receive a recommendation from the Urban Design Commission prior to a public hearing by the Zoning Commission or the City Council.